lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-29-start-refactoring-from-the-deepest-branch.md

 title:  "Where do we start refactoring a large method?"
 categories: refactoring
 ---

+Has this happened to you?

 #### We see a large method and decide to refactor.
 #### There are so many places to nip away at.
 #### Where do we start?

-Has this happened to you?

-"Where do we start?" - not only is it a tricky question to answer, but if we pick a less than ideal place to start, we may end up with less than ideal abstractions.
+Not only is it a tricky question to answer, but if we pick a less than ideal place to start, we may end up with less than ideal abstractions.

 So, again, where do we start?